Heliozela resplendella

 Adults are on wing from late May to July in one generation per year.

 The larvae feed on Alnus glutinosa, Alnus glutinosa x incana and Alnus incana.
 They mine the leaves of their host plant.
-The mine starts in a heavy leaf vein.
-The larva bores in the vein, descending towards the midrib.
-The larva may move from one thick vein to another with a thin transverse corridor.
-From the midrib, the larva descends into the petiole.
-Finally, the larva returns to the leaf through the midrib.
-Here, it makes a short, full depth, widening corridor with a clear central frass line.
 Larvae can be found from June and July to October.
 When full-grown, they cut out an oval case, in which they descend to the ground to pupate.